headingElement

 offset

-The starting offset of each heading's level
+The starting offset of each heading's level, used to turn its

-into its absolute level
+relative depth into its absolute level.

 View example